 For all the big-name stardom Smith came to enjoy, her early days didn’t offer any sort of indication of the future she would live.
-She started out as part of a poor family living in small-town Texas.
-The Mexia, Texas native was born on November 28, 1967.
-In her early years, Smith had to establish her own way of doing things, rather than exclusively following what she saw around her.
+She started out as part of a poor family living in the small town of Mexia, Texas, born Vickie Lynn Hogan November 28, 1967.
+In her early years, Smith had to establish her own way of doing things, rather than following the examples she saw around her.
 Fueling her independence was the absence of her father, Donald Eugene Hogan, who abandoned the family while she was still a baby, taking away any sort of father figure in her life.

 Anna Nicole Smith learned to do things her own way early on

 Before becoming a national sensation, Smith worked smaller jobs.
 Throughout her teenage years, her place of employment was a local fried chicken restaurant.
 Eventually, she dropped out of high school and married Billy Smith, a chef she met at that restaurant.
 She was only 17 when she and Smith tied the knot.
-In 1984, the couple then had a child, a son named Daniel.
+In 1984, the couple had a child, a son named Daniel.
 The relationship and Anna Nicole Smith’s dreams seemed incompatible, however.
 Feeling chafed by small-town living, Smith left to realize a rather large ambition.

-Smith wanted to be the next Marilyn Monroe.
-Even with this specific dream in mind, it took some work to get there.
-Still, Smith had to work smaller jobs.
-She found employment at a Walmart and eventually became a dancer at a Houston strip club while her mother took care of Daniel.
-By 1991, Smith encountered one of the many defining points in her life.
-At that strip club, she met oil tycoon J. Howard Marshall II.
+Smith wanted to be the next Marilyn Monroe, though this very specific dream took some time to achieve to any sort of degree.
+She found that she still had to work smaller jobs, finding employment at a Walmart and, then, becoming a dancer at a Houston strip club while her mother took care of Daniel.
+By 1991, Smith encountered one of the many defining points in her life, meeting oil tycoon J. Howard Marshall II at that strip club.